Inquiries and Guidelines

 Eligible universities are research-intensive, and may be either private or public.
 The Foundation encourages institutions to consider their ability to contribute to and sustain programs they seek to launch with Foundation support.
 The eligibility of colleges and other organizations is determined by staff on the basis of criteria established over several decades.
 At present, approximately 100 colleges are eligible to seek direct grants from the program.

 The Foundation makes grants to institutions and organizations, not to individuals.
 All grants result from invitations issued by the Foundation to institutions with which staff have engaged in preliminary exchanges.
 Uninvited proposals cannot be considered.
 Inquiries about possibilities for support should not be sent to more than one Foundation program.
-Initial inquiries should be brief and should be submitted by email to firstname.lastname@example.org.
+If you already have an account on the Foundation’s grantee portal, please contact program staff directly.
+Otherwise, please submit an initial inquiry through the Foundation's grantee portal at https://mellon.fluxx.io.

 Grantmaking Policies and Guidelines

-Please see the Foundation's grantmaking guidelines for more information regarding the submission of proposals, annual reporting requirements, and grant modification procedures.
+Please see the Foundation's grantmaking policies and guidelines for more information regarding the submission of proposals, annual reporting requirements, and grant modification procedures.

 Other Funding Opportunities